 Long Lasting Ballistic Rubber (High Performing Rubber Compound)

 The process of building high-performance ballistic rubber is a systematic and tedious process.
 The process begins with only natural uncured rubber.
 This rubber comes from a scientific compound that is designed for the application.
 The rubber goes through a quality control process, then is heat pressed and then cured.
 This process is guided by temperature, time, and weight specifics.
 Once finished, the parts are vulcanized.
 The particulars of this process are important to ensure a high density per square inch.
 The process enhances the desired qualities of strength, elasticity, and durability.

 To the left is two photos of the different types of materials.
 On the right is a common form of ballistic rubber.
 The left is the long-lasting ballistic rubber process.
 The physical appearance between the two is obvious.

 It is essential to understand the types of ballistic rubber.
 The production process will determine the lifespan and breakdown of the product.
 Lower quality less dense products will usually be easy to spot because they look like rubber chipboard.
 Low-cost production often will have an "approximate" weight due to inconsistency in density.
 This inconsistency usually will result in reduced performance and minimal longevity.
 Glue binder products will always have the bulletin board look because they lack the systematic compound and time and heat pressure combination.

-To conclude there is a vast difference in ballistic rubber products on the market.
+To conclude, there is a vast difference in ballistic rubber products on the market.
 CRS products are scientifically formulated compounds that perform.
 Most lower quality rubber products will cost the consumer more money in the long run due to rapid breakdown.
-That's why we encourage potential customers to test products before they buy.
-In the end, our parts save time and money by due to the compound and productions process.
+That's why we encourage potential customers to test products before they buy them.
+In the end, our parts save time and money due to the compound and production process.